Ben-Baert/angular-flask-peewee/README.md

 # AngularJS + Flask Boilerplate App

+Changed this so that this works with Peewee instead of SQLAlchemy

 A template for building apps with an Angular frontend and a Flask / python backend.

 ### How to Get Started